 Not choosing to subscribe to newsletters, unticking a previously ticked checkbox, not consenting to save personal details, rejecting the use of cookies, etc. are some examples of opt-out.

-You must provide clear and precise information about the cookies (including strictly necessary cookies) and their purpose when users visit a website.
-So, users can make an informed decision on if they should opt-in or opt-out of the use of cookies.
+Additionally, you must provide clear and precise information about cookies (including strictly necessary cookies) and their purpose when users visit a website.
+This will help them make an informed decision about whether to opt in or opt out of the use of cookies.

 One of the major decisions around the consent regarding cookies was firmly established after the CJEU-Plant49 judgment.